Yorkshire A to Y

 unitary authority

-With more than 600 towns and villages within the new unitary authority, we continue to maintain our gazetteer indexes for each of the former districts to help you more easily manage your search for places:
+With around 700 towns and villages within the new unitary authority, we continue to maintain our gazetteer indexes for each of the former districts to help you more easily manage your search for places:

 We continue to add more villages to our A to Y gazetteer and the above may not yet list all places in North Yorkshire unitary authority area